Cecilapp/Twig-extensions/doc/intl.md

 ## Installation

 First, install the Extensions library.
-Next, add the extension:
+Next, add the extension to Twig:

 ```php
 use Twig\Extensions\IntlExtension;